 The arbitrator must have knowledge of actual experience in the administration and operation of postsecondary educational institutions unless the parties agree otherwise.
 The arbitrator shall fully apply federal law possible in rendering a decision.
 The arbitrator shall have the authority to award monetary damages measured by the prevailing party's actual damages and may grant any non-monetary remedy or relief that the arbitrator deems just and equitable and within the scope of this agreement between the parties.
 Judgment on the award rendered by the arbitrator may be entered in any court having jurisdiction.
 The arbitrator shall not have any authority to award punitive damages, treble damages, consequential or indirect damages, or other damages not measured by the prevailing party's actual damages, or to award attorney's fees.
 The arbitrator also shall not have any authority to alter any grade issued to a student.
 The parties shall bear their own costs and expenses.
-The parties also shall bear an equal share of the fees and costs of the arbitration, which include but are not limited to the fees and costs of the arbitrator, unless the parties agree otherwise, or the arbitrator determines otherwise in the award.
+The parties also shall bear an equal share of the fees and costs of the arbitrator, unless the parties agree otherwise, or the arbitrator determines otherwise in the award.
 Except as may be required by law, neither a party nor an arbitrator may disclose the existence, content, or results of any such arbitration without the prior written consent of both parties.
 It is understood and agreed that a student must complete and follow the Comprehensive Primary Dispute Resolution procedures first, then, if necessary, follow the Secondary Dispute Resolution procedures.